buttonsrtoys/gen_keys/README.md

       @override
       Widget build(BuildContext context) {
         return Row(children: <Widget> [
-          Text('Hello', key: MyWidgetKeys.helloText), // <- Generates this key
+          Text('Hello', key: MyWidgetKeys.greeting), // <- Generates this key
-          Text('There', key: SomeoneElsesWidgetKeys.buttonText), // <- But not this one
+          Text('There', key: YourWidgetKeys.buttonText), // <- But not this one
         ]);
       }
     }

 ## Example

-((Rich,
+Rich, infill

 ## That's it!

 For questions on anything `gen_key` please reach out or create an issue.